On composition and decomposition operations for vector spaces, graphs and matroids: Composition and decomposition of matroids

 \begin{remark} Every matroid $\M_{SQ}$ can be trivially decomposed as $\M_{SQ}= (\M_{SQ})_{SQ'}\lrarm I_{QQ'}$ where $I_{QQ'}$ has elements $e,e'$ in parallel and has $Q$ as a base.
 But minimization of size of $P,$ keeping $\M_{SP}\lrarm \M_{PQ}$ invariant, is not always possible, if we aim at $|P|= r((\M_{SP}\lrarm \M_{PQ})\circ S) - r((\M_{SP}\lrarm \M_{PQ})\times S).$ Figure \ref{fig:matroid1} shows a graph whose (graphic) matroid $\M_{SQ}$ cannot be decomposed minimally as $\M_{SP}\lrarm \M_{PQ},$ for the specified partition $(S,Q).$ A proof of the impossibility is given in the appendix.

 \end{remark}

-The following result (Theorem \ref{thm:matroidminP}) is from \cite{STHN2014}, where it is stated informally and the proof is only sketched.
+The following result is stated informally (also without a formal proof), in \cite{STHN2014}.
 It is however important for the subsequent developments in this paper.
-We give a detailed proof of theorem, in line with the ideas of the present paper, in the appendix.
+We give a detailed proof of the theorem, in line with the ideas of the present paper, in the appendix.